 You wont even pay $400, which actually would be a steal for a 3-month in-depth program like this.

-The cost of Metabolic 10 is just three monthly payments of $49.97.
-That is essentially the cost of one week.
+The cost of Metabolic 10 is just one single payment of $99.97!
+That is essentially less than the cost of one week doing things in person.

 But look, you don't even have to commit to the program fully right now.
 I am actually going to let you try the entire system for thirty days; a full month.